Warggr/bio-inspired-navigation/DEVELOPERS.md

 # Misc
 There's a type `AllowedMapName` in system.types.
 Variable of that type are usually called either `env_model` or `map_name`, there's no logic behind when they're called what.

+# Feature backlog

+- During the exploration phase, we create a trajectories dataset.
+Couldn't we reuse this for future exploration phases, instead of actually doing the simulation?
+- CognitiveMaps should have an `env_model` attribute